maciob/PasswordManager/README.md

 ## Installation
 1. Compile [SQLCipher](https://www.zetetic.net/sqlcipher/open-source/).
 2. Compiling SQLCipher on Windows isn't easy so you should probably follow the steps from this video(https://www.youtube.com/watch?v=SFHGeetZ0po).
-3. Open CMD and in destination directory type in 'git clone https://github.com/maciob/PasswordManager'.
+3. Open CMD and in destination directory type 'git clone https://github.com/maciob/PasswordManager'.
+4. In .../PasswordManager/ unpack packages.rar file.
-4. In the destination directory type 'msbuild'.
+5. In CMD in the destination directory type 'msbuild'.
-5. Executable file will create in .../PasswordManager/PassowordManager/bin/Debug.
+6. Executable file will create in .../PasswordManager/PassowordManager/bin/Debug.
-6. Unpack brands.rar in .../PasswordManager/PassowordManager/bin/Debug.
+7. Unpack brands.rar in .../PasswordManager/PassowordManager/bin/Debug.
 ## Warning
 This password manager wasn't tested by professionall and probably does not assure full safety to your passwords.
 I do not recomend using it.
 If you want to use real password manager check out [keypass](https://keepass.info)